What is ulcerative colitis

 - Biologic agents: Given by injection or through a vein to stop the inflammatory reaction in moderate to severe cases

 Diet plays a big role in the treatment of ulcerative colitis.
 It is essential to maintain good nutrition because it helps the body to heal and grow.
 Weight loss is a common symptom of ulcerative colitis, and weight gain is a goal of treatment.
 Research supports the role of nutrition in treatment for ulcerative colitis.
 There is not one specific diet for ulcerative colitis.
-We have IBD dieticians who work closely with families in nutritional support.
+We have IBD dietitians who work closely with families in nutritional support.

 Surgery to treat ulcerative colitis